genericlady/beautypin_old/README.md

 # Builds the first list of deals based off of IP Address

 # ideas for features
+* fix scope for owner search
+* search should work for their deals only
 * subscribe to service option

 # Versions